-I wish I had been prepared for the impact or what was going to happen in my life from chronic illness.
+I wish I had been prepared for the impact or what was going to happen in my life from chronic illness being newly diagnosed.
 Realistically.
-I had a firm belief back them I could limit the impact by choosing a specific job and as long as I was engaged mentally, it didn’t matter I was hindered physically.
+I had a firm belief back then I could limit the impact by choosing a specific job and as long as I was engaged mentally, it didn’t matter I was hindered physically.
 I didn’t think of the radius pain has.
 It never occurred it would get worse, complex and the impact would affect all of me and all of my life.
 If I wish for one thing I could have known that first day of diagnosis… is the impact it was going to have.

-- Lifestyle: People will comment on your lifestyle and the changes you should make to it because it might help with your health.
+People will comment on your lifestyle and the changes you should make to it because it might help with your health.
 Exercise is mentioned often by people and doctors.
 As is losing weight.
 And dieting, often contrary diets as well.
-While You on the other-hand will actually be trying a whole lot of changes from exercise to mediation, to chiropractors and physio.
+While You, on the other hand, will actually be trying a whole lot of changes from exercise to mediation, to chiropractors and physio.
 One thing I learned early on was there was little help with a treatment plan.
 I had to go out there and try to find things that might help me myself.
 All of these are essentially out of pocket, with a minor amount sometimes covered.

-- Research: Right of the get go you will believe your doctor.
+Right from the get-go, you will believe your doctor.
 His recommendations and medications.
 Soon though you will begin to pick things up, do some research and join some support groups.
 You’ll begin to gain some knowledge on your disease and options.
 Couple years into the chronic illness lifestyle and you will know more than your doctor about your specific disease.
 It just happens.
 As an informed patient you will be able to know if the treatment you are getting is sufficient or if there are better options.

-- Work will suffer: It becomes more difficult to find a job.
+: It becomes more difficult to find a job.
 And a struggle to figure out what and when to disclose your illness.
 It can be difficult to maintain full-time work.
-We often struggle with it and have to seek some sort of accommodation; flex work, working from home, less hours, part-time.
+We often struggle with it and have to seek some sort of accommodation; flex work, working from home, fewer hours, part-time.
 Work accommodations for our work-space.
 Trust me this is a challenging one to figure out and adjust to.

-- Relationships: relationships will be strained and stressed with this extra stressor.
+relationships will be strained and stressed with this extra stressor.
 Not all partners can handle the extra stresses of a partner who is chronically ill.
 Some survive but they have to communicate about the stresses to deal with them.
-The partner, feels more stress as well.
+The partner feels more stress as well.
 Our illness affects those around us.
 And we have to acknowledge the impact and support we get.
-While other people, who are single, sometimes fear getting into a relationship as they feel they would ‘ruin’ someone’s life and they fear disclosing their health.
+While other people, who are single, sometimes fear to get into a relationship as they feel they would ‘ruin’ someone’s life and they fear disclosing their health.
 Never giving the person their choice of who to care for.